 Last update: 01.11.2019

-SaferWeb VPN has been shut down and is no longer providing any service
+SaferWeb VPN has been shut down and is no longer providing any service.
+Check out the alternatives to SaferWeb.

 Is SaferWeb VPN keeping your information safe while you’re on the web?
 Read on to find out.